YouTube Video Size Limits

 - Duration: unverified channels hit the 15-minute wall until verification completes.

-- Bytes: verified creators rarely hit 256 GB except with 4K ProRes or raw screen captures.
+- Bytes: verified creators rarely hit 256 GB except with huge 4K mezzanines or raw-style screen captures.

-A 90-minute 1080p H.264 podcast video might be 4 to 8 GB, well under the byte cap but painful on asymmetric upload bandwidth.
+A 90-minute 1080p H.264 podcast video might be a few gigabytes: well under the byte cap, but painful on asymmetric upload bandwidth.

 HDR and high frame rate 4K inflate mezzanine size before YouTube ever touches the file.
 Downscale to 1080p SDR for faster upload if HDR is not the point of the video.